nestjs/docs.nestjs.com/content/openapi/operations.md

 }
 ```

-Then, `Cat` model must be used in combination with the `type` property of the response decorator.
+Then the `Cat` model can be used in combination with the `type` property of the response decorator.

 ```typescript
 @ApiTags('cats')